yassinetb/yassinetb.github.io/_posts/2024-05-20-3-months-into-my-phd.md

 ---

 I officially started my PhD 3 months ago, and while my current results make me feel like I only started yesterday, I have already gone through quite a bit, and learned a few things about what it means to do Science and to conduct a PhD.
 Below are a few disconnected thoughts based on my experience — I’m aware that these reflections won’t generalize to everyone.
-In fact, it might not even generalize to my future self — but I decided to put them in writing anyway — a _Memorabilia_ for my future self.
+I  n fact, it might not even generalize to my future self — but I decided to put them in writing anyway — a _Memorabilia_ for my future self.

 ---
 ## Choosing Your Research